jaysylvester/citizen/README.md

 ### Configuration

 The `config` directory is optional and is used to store your app's configuration files in JSON format.
-You can have multiple JSON files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:
+You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

-1. citizen parses each JSON file looking for a "hostname" key that matches the machine's hostname.
+1. citizen parses each JSON file that starts with "citizen" looking for a "hostname" key that matches the machine's hostname.
 If it finds one, it loads that configuration.
 2. If it can't find a matching hostname key, it looks for a file named citizen.json and loads that configuration.
 3. If it can't find citizen.json, it runs under its default configuration.